The ULTIMATE Guide to Living in Long Island City vs. Astoria

 Astoria is a bustling and diverse neighborhood full of life and culture.
 Located in the top northwest corner of the borough of Queens, the Astoria neighborhood is situated on the banks of the East River directly across from the Upper East Side, north of Long Island City.

 Living in Astoria, NY, offers a residential atmosphere with all the excitement of a big city.
 It features a healthy mix of large, brick apartment buildings, detached single-family homes, luxury condo developments, and townhomes.
 Apartments tend to be spacious and more affordable than other popular parts of NYC.
-It's also a very walkable neighborhood with tree-lined blocks and a calmer pace of life compared to Manhattan.
+It's tree-lined block compliments the calmer pace of life compared to Manhattan.

 Astoria is a good place to live for anyone who wants a quiet, community-oriented atmosphere with an easy commute to Manhattan.
 So, if you want diversity, culture, and spacious homes, you'll love living in Astoria, NYC.